A MoM recently asked:

 Here’s what our Twiniversity fans had to say:

-– Rock n plays allowed me to feed the babies at the same time and then I used a table for 2.
+– The Table for Two allowed me to feed the babies at the same time.
 I’m sure you could use a Twin Z pillow also.
 Honestly, it is NOT as bad as it seems!
 Once I started doing everything myself I preferred it that way.
 You will do great! ∼ MG

 – Bouncy seats!
 You’ll learn fast that you’re only one person and sometimes someone has to cry and it might be you some days. ∼ LO